microsoft/autogen/samples/tools/webarena/README.md

 - webarena's openai version is `openai==0.27.0`
 - autogen's openai version is: `openai>=1.3`

-After installing webarena and autogen, any file in webarena containing `openai.error` needs to be replaced with `openai`.
+Prior to installation, in the WebArena codebase, any file containing `openai.error` needs to be replaced with `openai`.

 ## Running with AutoGen agents